Ryuutei/Ryuutei.github.io/_posts/2014-10-05-mc-bintobcd.md

 published: True
 ---

-**Note：**_This is a copy of my original article[『Minecraft — Bin to BDC converter』](http://ryuutei.wordpress.com/2013/07/10/Minecraft-bin-to-bcd-converter/)on wordpress published the 2013-08-10, with few corrections_
+**Note：**_This is a copy of my original article[『Minecraft — Bin to BCD converter』](http://ryuutei.wordpress.com/2013/07/10/Minecraft-bin-to-bcd-converter/)on wordpress published the 2013-08-10, with few corrections_

 **Version：**_Minecraft beta 1.3+_